 The exam will be conducted in 11 different languages which are as follows - English, Hindi, Assamese, Tamil, Gujarati Bengali, Telugu, Marathi, Oriya, Urdu and Kannada.

 +4 marks will be rewarded for every right answer and there will be a penalty of 1 mark for every wrong answer.

 There is no doubt that the National Eligibility cum Entrance Test is a tough examination.
-Candidates who are preparing for NEET 2019 Exam, might be looking for the preparation tips to get qualified for the exam.
+Candidates who are preparing for NEET Exam might be looking for preparation tips to get qualified for the exam.
 A well-planned execution always pays off.

 Here we are sharing some preparation tips for all three sections of Chemistry that you must follow to score well.

-Understanding the concepts is one of the most important part to prepare for Physical Chemistry.
+Understanding the concepts is one of the most important parts to prepare for Physical Chemistry.

-You must know the names of various compounds that constitute reagents, substracts etc. Practice through the variety of questions of Organic Chemistry to make command over it.
+You must know the names of various compounds that constitute reagents, subtracts, etc. Practice through the variety of questions of Organic Chemistry to take command over it.

 Here are some important formulas of Organic Chemistry that you must know

-It’s one of the easiest section of NEET Chemistry and you can solve this section in very less time than other two sections.
-Best way to prepare for Inorganic Chemistry is to practice through the NCERT book.
-No numerical or any formula based problems are asked this subject, which saves the time for solving other questions.
+It’s one of the easiest sections of NEET Chemistry and you can solve this section in very little time than the other two sections.
+The best way to prepare for Inorganic Chemistry is to practice through the NCERT book.
+No numerical or formula-based problems are asked on this subject, which saves time for solving other questions.
 You need to go thoroughly from the basic concepts.
 Don’t dive straight into the details.

 Many aspirants are not able to figure out the important topics of Chemistry from the examination point of view.
 As per the analysis of previous years’ NEET Chemistry Questions.